SOlaCoder005/coca-women-wellness/README.md

 4. [Wireframe – PLAYLISTS]( https://github.com/SOlaCoder005/coca-women-wellness/tree/master/docs/wireframes/playlists-pages "Wireframes for Playlists page")
 5. [Wireframe – CONNECT]( https://github.com/SOlaCoder005/coca-women-wellness/tree/master/docs/wireframes/playlists-pages "Wireframes for Connect page")

-- **PLEASE NOTE:** The structure and appearance of the live deployed CWW website differs considerably from the preliminary wireframes.
-These differences resulted from responsiveness issues that arose during the initial design and implementation of the CWW website.
-Further information around this has been documented in the **[testing.md](/docs/testing/testing.md) document** within this repository’s directory.
+- **PLEASE NOTE:** The structure and appearance of the live deployed CWW website differs from the preliminary wireframes.
+These differences resulted from **responsiveness issues** that arose during the initial design of the CWW website.
+Further information around this has been documented in the **[testing.md document](/docs/testing/testing.md)** within this repository’s directory.

 Although the structure of the live deployed CWW site differs to the preliminary wireframes; the CWW website has greater responsiveness when accessed by different devices (incl. desktop, mobile and tablet screens).